Hincapie/Hello-World/README.md

 This a repository for R programming Course
 Hi Humans!

-Hubot Here, I like the Economic Thoery and Social Reserach
+Hubot Here, I like the Economic Thoery and Social Research